John and Gerry's Orchids of Britain and Europe

 Ophrys colossaea

-This species now resides within the O. heldreichii group and although at present only known with certainty from Rhodes, very similar plants flowering at the same time have been discovered in Anatolia that may well prove to be O. colossaea.
+This species was placed within the O. heldreichii group and although at present only known with certainty from Rhodes, very similar plants, flowering at the same time have been discovered in Anatolia that may well prove to be O. colossaea.
 It is also entirely possible that this species may be present on other of the Aegean islands.

-This is a tall Ophrys (up to 70cms) with characteristically large flowers that serve as important diagnostic markers when trying to identify it.
-Another significant indicator is its flowering period, which does not commence until at least the second week of April when O. calypsus and O. calypsus var. pseudoapulica are past their best.
+This is a tall Ophrys (up to 70cms) with characteristically large flowers that serve as an important diagnostic marker when trying to identify it.
+Another significant indicator is its flowering period, which does not commence until at least the second week of April when O. calypsus and O. pseudoapulica although present will be past their best.
 The Rhodes endemic O. halia is also a later flowerer but its distinctive appearance makes confusion unlikely.

-O. colossaea can be a variable species but typically the median lobe is trapezoid and lacks the "pot belly" appearance of O. calypsus.
+can be a variable species but typically the median lobe is trapezoid and lacks the "pot bellied" appearance of O. calypsus.
 Sepals are distinctively long and triangular with concolourous, pink petals.
-Labellum colouration ranges from rich chestnut to a deep mahogony red with an uncomplicated, large but somewhat drab specular pattern.
-The pictures are from Rhodes and date from the end of April.
+Labellum colouration ranges from chestnut to a deep mahogany red with a large sometimes compilated specular pattern.
+The pictures are from Rhodes and date from the end of April, at which time they were in full flower.